Skip to main content

 Reinforcement Learning

 Reinforcement learning (RL) is a machine learning method where agents learn various behaviors from the environment.
-This agent takes random action and gets rewards.
-The agent learns to achieve goals by trial and error in a complex environment, without human intervention.
+This agent takes random actions and gets rewards.
+The agent learns to achieve goals by trial and error in a complex environment without human intervention.

 Just like a baby with encouragement from its parents learns to walk, the AI learns to perform certain tasks by maximizing rewards, and the designer sets the rewards policy.
 Recently, RL has seen high demands in automation due to advancements in robotics, self-driving cars, defeating pro players in games, and landing rockets back to earth.